Anubhab-Das/OLLAMA_Web_search_Assistant/README.md

 Then we will search for the link in class 'result__a' which starts with 'a', and then save it as a link.
 We will do the same for the snippet and then append the link and snippet to our 'results' list.

-**AGENT FUNCTION THAT CREATES A SEARCH QUERY TO SEARCH ON DUCKDUCKGO**

--This function transforms the input received from the user and converts it into a query which will be used to search on DuckDuckGo.

-Content will store the query which will be called by our worker function ai_search().

 **AGENT FUNCTION TO SELECT THE BEST SEARCH RESULT FROM AMONG THE 10 SEARCH RESULTS THAT WE HAVE RECEIVED FROM OUR WORKER FUNCTION DUCKDUCKGOSEARCH()**

 -We will run a loop that allows the function 2 tries to get the best search result and stores it in 'content'.
 If the function is unable to get the best search result after 2 tries then the program continues on to the next function.

-**AGENT FUNCTION TO EVALUATE IF DATA IS RELEVANT**

--This is our final agent function to determine whether the data we have received from our previous agent and worker functions is relevant to the query that our user has asked.

-We check the relevance using OLLAMA model and save the response in 'content' in true/false format.

 **WORKER FUNCTION TO SCRAPE THE WEBPAGE USING TRAFILATURA**